Swayam-vitc/medora2.0/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Set up your database and environment (IMPORTANT!)
+# EASY WAY: Use the automated setup script
+npm run setup

+# OR follow the detailed manual setup in SETUP.md
+# See SETUP.md for MongoDB Atlas cloud database setup

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```